 No-Churn Cherry Vanilla Ice Cream is a homemade frozen treat that's loaded with bits of maraschino cherries.
 It's easy to make, but it tastes like it comes from your favorite ice cream parlor!

-I know I just posted a recipe for no-churn ice cream last week, but my kids have this crazy plan to make a different flavor each week.
-Actually, it’s not that crazy.
+I know I just posted a recipe for how to make no-churn ice cream last week, but my kids have this crazy plan to make a different flavor each week.
+Actually, it's not that crazy.
 I mean, I love the stuff, and homemade is definitely better than anything you can get from the store.
 So, we shall see.

-We made s’mores flavor last time, so this time around, I persuaded the kids to try something a little simpler.
+We made s'mores flavor ice cream last time, so this time around, I persuaded the kids to try something a little simpler.
 Personally, I like vanilla.
 I know, boring, right?
 So, vanilla is about as basic as you can get, but you can always add your favorite mix-ins and toppings to dress it up and make it not so boring.
 And, I think that if you can make a good vanilla, you can make just about anything.

 But, the kids wanted something slightly more exciting, so we settled on cherry vanilla.
 My younger ones adore maraschino cherries, so they were all for this one!

 This is also one of my dad's favorite flavors, but it's hard to find around here.
 He's from Pittsburgh, and he used to always get cherry vanilla at a place called Isaly's.
 Since Father's Day is coming up, I thought it would be nice to try and re-create this flavor as a gift.
 Dad's can be difficult to shop for, but they almost never turn down their favorite foods!

 I've never tasted the kind served at Isaly's, but I have had cherry vanilla before, and I was going off of that memory.
 I wanted the vanilla to stand out, so I added plenty of vanilla extract.
 I also wanted to make sure that there were plenty of cherries, so my daughter and I used an entire jar, and we took turns slicing them in half.